mat-mcloughlin/mat-mcloughlin.github.io/_posts/2016-10-21-when-to-use-custom-exceptions.markdown

 ---
 layout: post
-title: When to use Custom Exceptions
+title: When to use Custom Exceptions?
 image: /content/images/2016/10/malmo.jpg
 tags:
 - patterns